-But here’s the rub, this client (as prickly as they may be) is also consistent, fast paying (the pay is OK..not crappy, not great either) and decent work.
-But 3.5 years in, I am starting to get bored and starting to truly feel invisible as far as a team member.
+But here’s the rub, this client (as prickly as he was) was also consistent, fast paying, and *mostly* easy to work with.
+The main issue was ME.
+A little over three years in, I was starting to get bored and starting to truly feel invisible as far as a team member.

 But I also remember wondering what was at the root of this upset.
 Was I stressing about this client because I have truly outgrown them?
 Was I fed up with the minor disrespect that gets sent my way?
 Or did I lose sight of what they truly were: a means to an end?

 I admit back then that I had fantasies about giving my notice to this client….which were quickly followed by feelings of sheer terror when I thought about this chunk of change going bye-bye every month.
 So that night, as I lay in bed fretting about this issue for the 167th time this week I decided to ask for help from my Higher Power.

 As the sun came up the next morning, the first thought that came to mind was the work I needed (yes NEEDED) to get done for this particular client.
 And it filled me with DREAD.
 I paid attention to this feeling hardcore for the first time.

 But when I popped open my email, one of the first things I saw in my Inbox was a podcast from the Freelance Writer’s Den (oh, how I heart “the Den!”) called, HOW TO BALANCE WRITING FOR LOVE AND PAYING THE BILLS from Jennifer Goforth Gregory.

 An answer to my request for clarity!
 So I clicked and listened.
 Thirty minutes later and I can happily say YES, THAT was what I needed to hear.